 Audio Recording and Production Jobs and Careers

-The Institute helps all students obtain Internships in the field (A 45 hour internship is required for the Degree Program).
+The Institute helps all students obtain Internships in the field.
 Being so well known in the Bay Area we often have studios call us to hire our students.
 We also help students with Resumes and Interview skills.
-Upon completion of the Degree Program students will have a portfolio of projects they have worked on.
-We also have a class in Small Business Management for students who are interested in setting up their own business.

 There are 6 main areas where our students succeed.

 3) Audio for Media Engineers